wikistreets/wikistreets-server/CONTRIBUTING.md

 # Contributor guidelines

-There is much work left to do!

 ## Local setup

 The wikistreets server is a classic node.js/express app with a MongoDB database.
-The web client is currently bundled into the same repository.
 At a glance, you will need to do the following steps:

 ### Clone this repository